NicmeisteR/GraphQL-NodeJS/README.md

     > npm start
 5. Then run the below and it will return a queried object in the terminal and write it to the response folder:
     > npm test

+6. Command to ignore changes to the "keys.js" file.
+    > git update-index --assume-unchanged api/keys.js